-One of the purported reasons for closing the consulate were Vienna Convention violations/IP theft.
+Among the purported reasons for closing the Houston Consulate of the PRC were violations of the Vienna Convention regarding consular affairs and IP theft.
 According to various press reports, the spokesperson for the State Department, Morgan Ortagus, stated that “We have directed the closure of PRC Consulate General Houston in order to protect American intellectual property and American’s [sic] private information.”
-Although the Trump Administration has rarely deserved the benefit of the doubt, this blog looks at the possibility that the consulate was involved in state-sponsored economic espionage.
+This blog looks at the possibility that the consulate was involved in state-sponsored economic espionage.

 The Administration also faces another dilemma: criminal economic espionage cases have proven quite difficult since there needs to be a demonstrated state nexus.
 DOJ has increasingly appeared to be filing or plea bargaining to settle on “easier” cases – such as traditional trade secret cases which do not require a state nexus or has filed cases involving government grant conflict of interests, fraud, money laundering, etc. The Administration has also sought to address this through other means such as the Section 301 investigation and tariffs, trade negotiations, strengthening US export controls and CFIUS regulation, and even placing companies on the Commerce entity list where there have been allegations of overseas trade secret theft benefiting China (Fujian Jinhua/theft of Micron technology).